-It is a good idea to budget the ramp up while implementing new targets and onboarding sales representatives.
-If currently your salespeople are sending 100 emails per weeks and you want them to increase it to 200, do not directly double their weekly email target.
-You may raise their target to 120 next week, 140 the week following and so on.
+It is a good idea to budget the ramp-up while implementing new targets and onboarding sales representatives.
+If currently your salespeople are sending 100 emails per week and you want them to increase it to 200, do not directly double their weekly email target.
+You may raise their target to 120 next week, 140 the week following, and so on.

 3) Sequence goals

 In other words “prioritize your target.”
 It is essential to make a mental or physical priority list about the goals you are most invested in or the goals that will bring more value to your company when hit.
 Also, make sure that your representatives are meeting those goals first.

 When sequencing targets for a beginner in sales, keep in mind to set the target that helps them get better at it.
 If the junior salesperson needs to be right in prospecting, make it their goal to increase their outreach calls by about 10% each week.